slbailey/retrowaves/station/docs/contracts/DJ_ENGINE_CONTRACT.md

 - THINK must complete before current segment finishes
 - If THINK takes too long, fall back to safe default intent
 - No blocking operations allowed during THINK

+### DJ2.4 — Startup Announcement Selection

+**THINK MAY select exactly one startup announcement AudioEvent during initial THINK phase.**

+- DJEngine **MAY** select exactly one startup announcement from cached startup pool (per AssetDiscoveryManager Contract)
+- Selection **MUST** be random from available files in `station_starting_up/` directory
+- Selection **MUST** occur during THINK only
+- Announcement is optional — if directory is empty or no selection is made, startup proceeds silently
+- Announcement **MUST** be wrapped in a standard AudioEvent (per AudioEvent Contract)
+- Announcement **MUST** be treated like any other segment (no special decode, mix, or output behavior)

+**DJEngine MUST NOT:**

+- Perform file I/O (selection from cached pool only)
+- Modify queues (queue modification is DO's responsibility)
+- Trigger startup itself (startup is managed by Station lifecycle)

+### DJ2.5 — Shutdown Announcement Selection

+**THINK MAY select exactly one shutdown announcement when shutdown flag is active.**

+- When Station is in DRAINING state (per StationLifecycle Contract), THINK **MAY** observe the shutdown flag
+- If shutdown flag is active:
+  - DJEngine **MAY** select exactly one shutdown announcement from cached shutdown pool (per AssetDiscoveryManager Contract)
+  - Selection **MUST** be random from available files in `station_shutting_down/` directory
+  - Selection **MUST** occur during THINK only
+  - Result **MUST** be a standard AudioEvent (per AudioEvent Contract)
+  - DJEngine **MUST NOT** generate `next_song` (no music after shutdown)
+  - DJEngine **MUST** produce a terminal intent (per DJIntent Contract)
+- If directory is empty or no selection is made, terminal intent may contain no AudioEvents

+**DJEngine MUST NOT:**

+- Trigger shutdown itself (shutdown is managed by Station lifecycle)
+- Perform I/O or blocking work beyond normal THINK operations
+- Modify queue directly (queue modification is DO's responsibility)

 ---